catherinetkl/Programming-knowledgehut/programming-basics/linux_commands.md

 #### Inode
 Every file in the system has an inode (index node)\
-It is a file data structure that stores information about any Linux file except its name and data (file contents)\
+It is an object that stores information (metadata) about any file within your filesystem in Linux operating system except its name and data (file contents)\
-They are independent of filenames.
-You can copy a single file, rename it, and still have it point to the same inode as the original.
+They are independent of filenames\
+- You can copy a single file, rename it, and still have it point to the same inode as the original

+Inodes are specific to the file system, storage device, the partition\
+Inodes are one-to-one match to a file\
+ - Every file has an inode
+ - Every directory has an inode

 Information contained in an inode:
 - Inode number